 Are there side effects fish oil?
 Not that we know of, if it's indeed fresh and free from oxidized fish oil.

 How much fish oil you should be taking is something of a vexed question.
 Rather too much than too little ...
 HOW MUCH FISH OIL ...?

 But definitely not more than three 1000 mg capsules per day.
 It is increases bleeding and the threat of haemorrhagic stroke.

-Fish-oil is also good for keeping the joints oiled.
+Fish is also good for keeping the joints greased.
 Granny wasn't quite so stupid as we thought with her insistence on cod liver oil.
-The fish oil children connection is now very well established.
-It is healthy for the joints and arthritis, hence our interest in chiropractic in promoting more fish in the diet.

-For strong bones, this best calcium for osteoporosis is worth a rid; don't wait for the first fracture; then it's too late.
+For strong bones, this best calcium for osteoporosis is worth a read; don't wait for the first fracture; then it is already too late.

 New research shows that the vitamin D in fish oil has benefits not

-only for the bones, but critically also in the prevention of diabetes
+only for the arthritis in your bones, but critically also in the prevention of diabetes

 and metabolic syndrome, the underlying cause of heart disease.